w3c/wai-intro-wcag/content/non-web-ict.md

 **Quick links:**
 * [WCAG2ICT for WCAG 2.0, 2.1, 2.2 Draft](https://www.w3.org/TR/wcag2ict-22/)
 * [WCAG2ICT for WCAG 2.0 Note, September 2013](https://www.w3.org/TR/wcag2ict-20/)
 * _The URI https://www.w3.org/TR/wcag2ict/ points to the latest completed version.
 Currently that is the 2.0 version.
-When the 2.2 version is finalized, that URI will point to the 2.2 version._
+When the new version is finalized, that URI will point to the version that covers 2.0, 2.1, and 2.2._

 {::nomarkdown}
 {% include box.html type="end" %}